Therapist For Anxiety

 If you struggle with anxiety, you are not alone.
 According to the Anxiety and Depression Association of America (ADAA), anxiety disorders are some of the most common mental illnesses in the US, with over 40 million adults impacted.

 Anxiety disorders like generalized anxiety disorder (GAD) can come with distressing physical, mental, and emotional symptoms.
 However, anxiety is often treatable.
-When seeking a provider, looking for specific qualities, credentials, and techniques can allow you to find the most suitable professional for your needs.
+When seeking a therapist for anxiety, looking for specific qualities, credentials, and techniques can allow you to find the most suitable professional for your needs.

 Getty/AnnaStills